cjohansen/virtuoso/README.md

 mechanism, and I opted for a multi-method instead of building a home-grown solution.

+## Rendering and "components"

+All the rendering code is completely generic and oriented towards the user interface as its domain.
+There are no components, because the rendering code literally does nothing but convert UI data to hiccup.
+I call them [elements](./src/virtuoso/elements), but really they're just regular pure functions.

+Some elements can seem to be tangled with the app's domain, but that is not the case.
+Yes, there is a [bar element](./src/virtuoso/elementsbar.cljc), but that is simply because a bar of music looks like nothing else -- it looks like a bar of music.
+There is no domain specifics inside this function.
+For instance, the dots below the bar is not assumed to be related to the bar's time signature.
+Instead, both of these visual elements are described individually.
+It is up to the user to decide how these should be related.
+This keeps domain logic out of the rendering logic, and it makes the visual components more widely reusable.

 ## Working with the code

 Copy the sample launchpad config: